 - 2 springs rosemary (optional)

-- Place the chicken on top of the brussels sprouts with its legs facing away from the handle of the pan and tie its legs together with kitchen twine.
+- Place the chicken on top of the brussels sprouts with its legs facing away from the handle of the pan.
+Stuff the inside with the shallots, lemon, and rosemary, and tie its legs together with kitchen twine.
 Tuck the wings behind its back so they don't pop out.

 - For even browning, arrange the chicken in the oven so that the pan is in the back right corner with the legs pointing toward the corner and the handle of the pan points toward the center of the oven.
 You're going to adjust the pan's placement in the oven twice during cooking.
 Each time you move the pan in the oven, spoon some of the remaining butter over the chicken and brussels sprouts.
 After 20 minutes, move the pan so that it's in the back left corner of the oven, with the chicken's legs pointing into that corner.
 Cook an additional 20 minutes.
 Move the chicken to the middle of the oven for the final 20-30 minutes, tenting it with foil or dropping the temperature to 425°F if the chicken is browning too much.